wadehuang36/npm-sharedlib-example/readme.md

 you can see all `node_modules\sharedlib` are link to `~\Projects\sharedlib`.
 This is why changes affect other projects immediately, becasue they are pointer the same places in the hard disk.

 # pros and cons
+You can publish libraries locally and the libraries are updated instantly.
+Unlike public libraies, you have to push and pull the a server.
-There is another benefit, you can simplify the path of require.
+Also there is another benefit, you can simplify the path of require.

 For example,
 ```